Aetiocetus: Feeding strategy

-How did Aetiocetus feed, and what did it feed on?
-Its teeth are reminiscent of the bite-and-swallow strategy of archaeocetes and odontocetes, but they also possessed expanded palates.
+The teeth of Aetiocetus resemble those of archaeocetes and odontocetes, which employ a bite-and-swallow feeding strategy, but they also possessed expanded palates.
 Modern mysticetes grow their baleen from this expanded palate and use the baleen to trap arthropods and fish in their mouths.
 This is known as bulk-feeding, in that the whale is not selecting individual prey items and does not use echolocation to find prey, as odontocetes do.
 Fossil mysticetes with wide, toothless palates are inferred to bulk-feed and the first occurrence of such whales is in the late Oligocene, approximately 4 to 5 million years after the first toothless mysticetes appeared.

-A crucial question is, then, did Aetiocetus feed by bulk-feeding or by bite-and-swallow?
-If they fed only by selective prey capture, were they simply pre-adapted for the specialized feeding behavior of extant mysticetes?
 Structurally, Aetiocetus possesses teeth that are quite similar to primitive odontocetes, such as Squalodon.
 These odontocetes have an inferred bite and tear style of eating with limited mastication.
 Both primitive and extant odontocetes find their prey through the use of echolocation; however, mysticetes have no evidence in their fossil record of ever evolving or initially possessing the ability to echolocate.
 Piscivory, or a diet based solely on fish, is likely the primitive condition for Cetacea, and it seems most parsimonious that Aetiocetus fed like an archaeocete, locating fish without the use of echolocation.

 However, an argument exists that Aetiocetus was in fact a bulk feeder, who fed by gulping and straining prey from the water through their interlocking cusped cheek teeth.
 This is supported by the presence of a lack of mandibular symphysis, meaning the jaw was loosely articulated, and by the presence of the wide palate.
 This feeding method has an analog in crab-eater seals.
 This hypothesis combines the idea of bulk feeding and retention of the dentition.
 Aetiocetus might have been a functional mysticete.
 Lending credence to this interpretation is the presence of mandibular kinesis in Aetiocetus, though they lack the rostral kinesis seen in more derived mysticetes.
 This cranial kinesis, or ability of the skull bones to move relative to one another, permit the mysticete skull to decrease the strain exerted on the skull during bulk feeding.